exoplatform/exo-documentation/docs/Calendar.rst

 Editing an event
 ~~~~~~~~~~~~~~~~~

-1. Open the Add/Edit Event form by doing one of two following ways:
+1. Open the **Edit Event** form by doing one of two following ways:

 **The first way**